 Meet your new BFF: Your Peer Support Leader

 In challenging times, a good friend can make all the difference.
-That’s the philosophy behind peer support in schools and the introduction of Peer Support Leaders, an MOE initiative being rolled out to all schools by end-2021.
+That’s the philosophy behind peer support in schools and the introduction of Peer Support Leaders.
 What is it like to be a PSL?
 Let’s hear from some of them, and learn how one school implemented its peer support programme.

 Last year, a classmate sent an anxious text to Secondary 3 student Nur Aleya Syahira Binte Mohamad Asek, hoping they could speak in the morning before school.
 They met and sat together as the classmate cried with anxiety about her studies.
 Aleya tried to understand her challenges and realised that her classmate was doing well enough in class but needed assurance of it.
 She empathised with her feelings, advised her to take scheduled breaks to moderate her stress, and offered to meet for a chat whenever she needs.